 How do people get scammed?

 It usually starts with a simple Google search using keywords like “eTA Canada,” “Working Holiday Canada” or “immigrating to Canada.”
-People click on the top results and often enough, they point to scammy, unofficial websites.
+People click on the top results and, often enough, they point to scammy, unofficial websites.
 They usually feature Canadian flags, some legalese and semi-official wording.
 They collect visitor information and follow up by email or phone.

-Scammers have one goal—get money from you.
-For instance, they will charge extra fees for the eTA, which only cost $7.
+Scammers have one goal—to get money from you.
+For instance, they will charge extra fees for the eTA, which only costs $7.
 Work permit, study permit and permanent residence scams are even more deceptive.
 Scammers often promise to fast track your application or claim there are extra fees to pay.
 It can get nasty—occasionally, people who decline to send money receive threats.
 Remember that scammers do not work with the Government of Canada and can’t deport, arrest or ban anyone from going to Canada.

 Dodge eTA scams